 This is our favorite group of people, both to work with and to be a part of.

-The passive investors in a real estate syndication are the ones who invest their money in the project, in exchange for a share of the returns.
-Like the passengers on an airplane, the passive investors have no active role in the project.
-They get to put their money in, sit back, and collect the passive income.
+The passive investors in a real estate syndication deal are the ones who invest their money in the project, in exchange for a share of the returns.
+Like passengers on an airplane, passive investors have no active role in the project.
+They get to passively invest in real estate, sit back, and collect ongoing passive cash flow.

 See why this is our favorite group?

-Once the property has been acquired, the property manager is perhaps the most important partner in the project.
-The property manager are the boots on the ground that execute on the renovations and other parts of the business plan.
+Once the property has been acquired, the property manager is perhaps the most important partner in the project, as they are in any real estate investing deal.
+The property manager is the boots-on-the-ground team that executes on the renovations and other parts of the business plan.